MissParadoxical/Peekaboo-Discord-Bot/README.md

    pip install discord.py python-dotenv
    ```

-3. Create a new file named `bot.py` and copy the bot code into this file.

-4. Create a file named `.env` in the same directory as `bot.py` and add your Discord bot token:
+3. Create a file named `.env` in the same directory as `main.py` and add your Discord bot token:
    ```
    DISCORD_TOKEN=your_bot_token_here
    ```
    Replace `your_bot_token_here` with your actual Discord bot token.

-5. Run the bot:
+4. Run the bot:
    ```
-   python bot.py
+   python main.py
    ```

 ## Configuration

-You can modify the following variables in `bot.py` to customize the bot's behavior:
+You can modify the following variables in `main.py` to customize the bot's behavior:

 - `command_prefix`: Change the prefix for bot commands (default is 'p!')
 - `peekaboo_loop.change_interval(minutes=2)`: Change the interval between Peekaboo messages

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions are welcome! <3

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE] file for details.